BlockchainCommons/spotbit/README.md

     * `interval`
         - The time in seconds spotbit should wait between making GET requests to API servers.
 This value should be between 5-15 seconds for best results.
     * `exchange_limit`
         - The number of exchanges to allow to be run in one thread, before performance mode is turned on and spotbit distributes exchanges to multiple threads.
 Set the threshold higher if you want to reduce Spotbit's impact on your system, and lower the threshold if you want Spotbit to run as fast as possible with many exchanges supported.
+THE MULTITHREADING IS STILL POORLY TESTED AND MAY NOT BEHAVE PROPERLY.
+OMITTING THIS IS PREFERRED.
     * `averaging_time`
         - The time window in hours that Spotbit will consider "current" when calculating an average price.
 It is useful to set this to at least an hour or so if you are supporting several dozen or more exchanges, because in these situations some exchanges may occasionally fall slightly behind in the request queue, depending on what you have set as your `interval` and `exchange_limit`.
     * `historicalExchanges`